M.F.A., Brooklyn College

 B.A., Providence College

 Ali Boyd's diverse professional background includes both legal and academic environments.
 On the Providence College campus, she previously worked in other departments.
-She is a graduate of the College, with a BA in Printmaking, and has completed coursework toward an MBA as well.
+She is a graduate of the College, with a B.A. in Studio Art, Printmaking, and has completed coursework toward an MBA as well.
 Film, however, is her current medium.
-She is writing, directing and producing a documentary about the life and death of singer-songwriter, Peter Kelley, who was signed to Sire Records in the late 1960's.
+She is writing, directing and producing a documentary about the life of singer-songwriter, Peter Kelley, who was signed to Sire Records in the late 1960's.
 Ali also creates work in other disciplines, including sculpture, writing and illustration.
-Ali was awarded RISCA Project Grants for Individual Artists in 2011, 2012 and 2015 for her documentary.
+Ali was awarded RISCA Project Grants for Individual Artists in 2011, 2012, 2015 and 2016 for her documentary.
 She can be reached at

 Assistant Technical Director